Field: Modern Western Europe

 Advisor: Samuel Moyn

 Daniel Steinmetz-Jenkins primarily focuses on modern western European history .
 His dissertation is tentatively entitled, “The Other Intellectuals: Raymond Aron and the United States”.
 This project seeks to reorient the thought of Raymond Aron – the French sociologist and Cold War champion of liberalism – away from his decades-long critique of the French Marxists intellectual scene.
 Instead it portrays Aron as an early and perceptive critic of American international relations realism theory, neo-liberalism, and the turn to international human rights in the 1970s .
 It also explores Aron’s role in the reception of American intellectual thought into France.

 Daniel is currently a consulting editor and regular contributor for The Immanent Frame.
-He is also the book review editor for the Journal of Politics, Religion and Ideology.
+His is also the book review editor for the Journal of Politics, Religion and Ideology.